Membership Inference Attacks on Machine Learning: A Survey: Membership Inference Defense on Machine Learning Models

-~ The current defenses against MIA fall into four categories, i.e., \textit{confidence score masking}, \textit{regularization}, \textit{knowledge distillation}, and \textit{differential privacy}.
-In this section, we comprehensively review the related papers of each defense category and summarize them.
+In this section, we introduce membership inference defenses on ML models.
+The existing defenses against MIAs fall into four main categories, i.e., confidence score masking, regularization, knowledge distillation, and differential privacy.

-\subsection{Confidence score masking}
+\subsection{Confidence Score Masking}